Trainer: Angela Lake-Carroll

 Participants are expected to attend each session.

-Session 1: Managing emotions of clients and the dynamics of conflict (TBC 2021)
+Session 1: Managing emotions of clients and the dynamics of conflict (13th September 2021)

 The first workshop will consider how we manage the emotional content that clients bring to their relationship with us as practitioners.
 How do we manage their expectations, keep them engaged and assist them in considering how their future might look.
 This workshop will look at the dynamics of conflict within the family and approaches that may be used to reduce some of the stresses and tensions.